shreyassegu/shreyassegu.github.io/_posts/2020-03-29-learning-framework.md

 ## Documentation
 - Gather all the documentation which is available.
-- Perpare a new set of your personal documentation as you go along.
+- Prepare a new set of your personal documentation as you go along.
-- Compare it with the reference docummentation / setup regular sessions with the project mangers to make sure that you're understanding is correct and it will resolve any misconceptions which you might have.
+- Compare it with the reference documentation / setup regular sessions with the project mangers to make sure that you're understanding is correct and it will resolve any misconceptions which you might have.
 - This gives you a chance to evaluate the existing documentation as well as you have a fresh set of eyes and can identify any shortcomings easily and you can improve the documentation as well.
 Remember we are trying to make contributions as early as possible.

 ## Understand the Environment and CI/CD